feugy/melodie/README.md

 It is possible to bypass the warning by clicking on the "More information" link, then on the Install button
 <img src="https://user-images.githubusercontent.com/186268/97808651-6b75f080-1c68-11eb-9363-f0a966261660.png" height="200px" />

+If you install the app through the [Windows App Store](https://www.microsoft.com/store/apps/9N41VK2C5VC2), you'll get no warning, since the store team reviewed and approved it.

 ### Note for MacOS users